 Just over a year ago, my husband and I purchased our first home.
 We’ve been married 9 years and lived in small apartments for most of that time, so needless to say we are thrilled to have more space and a place that’s really our own.
-We have been slowly chipping away at getting things done around here (there’s so much painting that needs to be done it’s crazy!) and our little guest bathroom was high on my list!
-Since I couldn’t afford a brand new vanity, I decided to paint the existing cabinets for a more updated and clean look!
+We have been slowly chipping away at getting things done around here and our little guest bathroom was high on my list!
+Since I couldn’t afford a brand new vanity, I decided to paint the existing cabinets for a more updated and clean look.
+Now it’s one of my favorite DIY projects!
 Here are 5 tips for painting your own cabinets.

 Remove the hardware and cabinet doors.
 I left everything inside the cabinets and just covered it with plastic.